Stiff self-interacting string near QCD deconfinement point

-Many gauge models have unambiguously identified the L\"uscher correction to the potential with unprecedented accuracy~\cite{Juge:2002br,HariDass2008273,Caselle:2016mqu,caselle-2002,Pennanen:1997qm,Brandt:2016xsp}.
-The string model predicts, in addition, a logarithmic broadening~\cite{Luscher:1980iy} for the width profile of the string delocalization.
-This also has been observed in several lattice simulations corresponding to the different gauge groups~\cite{Caselle:1995fh,Bonati:2011nt,HASENBUSCH1994124,Caselle:2006dv,Bringoltz:2008nd,Athenodorou:2008cj,Juge:2002br,HariDass:2006pq,Giudice:2006hw,Luscher:2004ib,Pepe:2010na,Bicudo:2017uyy} An overlapping spectrum of the string's excited states would manifest in the high temperature regime of lattice gauge models.
-The free string approximation implies a decrease in the slop of the $Q\bar{Q}$ potential or in other-words a temperature-dependent effective string tension~\cite{PhysRevD.85.077501, Kac}.
-The leading-order correction for the mesonic potential turns into a logarithmic term of Dedekind $\eta$ function which encompasses L\"uscher term as the zero temperature $T=0$ limiting term ~\cite{Luscher:2002qv,Gao,Pisarski}.
-For large source separation distances the string's broadening exhibits a linear pattern before the deconfinement is reached from below~\cite{allais,Gliozzi:2010zv,Caselle:2010zs,Gliozzi:2010jh}.
+The L\"uscher correction to the $Q\bar{Q}$ potential have unambiguously identified with unprecedented accuracy in many models~\cite{Juge:2002br,HariDass2008273,Caselle:2016mqu,caselle-2002,Pennanen:1997qm,Brandt:2016xsp}.
+In addition, the string model predicts a logarithmic broadening~\cite{Luscher:1980iy} for the width profile of the string delocalization.
+The observations of this effect have been reported in several lattice simulations corresponding to the different gauge groups~\cite{Caselle:1995fh,Bonati:2011nt,PhysRevD.27.2944,HASENBUSCH1994124,Caselle:2006dv,Bringoltz:2008nd,Athenodorou:2008cj,Juge:2002br,HariDass:2006pq,Giudice:2006hw,Luscher:2004ib,Pepe:2010na}.